Below are some of the speakers and panelists you will see at LBM Strategies Conference 2019.

 Rick Davis is the contributing sales editor to LBM Journal and regarded by many as the leading sales trainer and consultant in the LBM industry.
 He has been the owner of Building Leaders, Inc. for 20 years and trained tens of thousands of salespeople in our industry.
 He is a graduate of the University of Michigan and applies his studies in economics and psychology to deliver scientific measurement of sales performance and the power of influence that produce predictable future results.
 His presentations are ones you won’t want to miss.

 Julie Korth is the chief financial officer at Drexel Building Supply, which operates seven locations in Wisconsin.
 After graduating college with a double major in finance and human resource management, Julie started her career at what was then known as Campbellsport Building Supply in 2002.
 Julie now leads a finance team of 15 and continues to stay ahead of best accounting practices to position Drexel for future growth and their mission to “Supply.Happiness.”
 Julie resides in Kewaskum, Wis. with her husband and three young children.

 CEO | New South Construction Supply and New South Real Estate Partners

 Jim Sobeck is CEO of New South Construction Supply and New South Real Estate Partners.
-Jim is the author of “The Real Business 101: Lessons from the Trenches,” a collection of business tips he learned (mostly the hard way) in his more than 40 year business career.
-He was on the boards of Atlas Food Systems, Standard Supplies, and Southern Tide until their successful sales.
+Jim is the author of “The Real Business 101: Lessons from the Trenches,” a collection of business tips he learned (mostly the hard way) in his more than 40-year business career.
+He served on the boards of Atlas Food Systems, Standard Supplies, and Southern Tide until their successful sales.
 He is presently on the boards of DHM Adhesives, The Greenville Rugby Club, and the Upstate SC Rugby Union.
 He has been a lecturer for Clemson University’s MBAe program, and he has mentored several MBAe students.